max-fuchs/bubbleapp/README.md

 1. Go to [g:Profiler](https://biit.cs.ut.ee/gprofiler/gost) and perform functional analysis on your DEGs.
 2. Download the results as a `.csv` file.
 3. Upload the file in this app to generate plots.
+4. In order to generate a network plot also add a DESeq2 results file

 ## Requirements